 ABCs of Trading: 12 Must-Know Forex Terms

-Beginner or an experienced trader?
+Are you a beginner or an experienced trader?
 When it comes to trading, continuous learning is essential for all traders.
-When it comes to Forex terminology, many traders have their preferred technical terminology.
+When it comes to Forex terminology and know-how, many traders have their preferred technical terminology.
+If you want to learn more about how to get started with trading forex over to our education section.
 However, there are key terms that every trader should be familiar with in order to operate effectively in the market.
 That’s why we’ve put together a glossary with all the important ones that you need to know.

 Subscribe to our newsletter to receive our weekly updates + more straight to your inbox!